Bryan Norcross

 Part-time disk-jockey work after high school and through college included his first hurricane broadcast, an advisory for Hurricane Camille.
 It was August 16, 1969.
 On that Saturday, Hurricane Warnings were issued for the Florida Panhandle.

-After TV work in Atlanta and Denver, in 1979, he was running the news department at the ABC affiliate in Louisville, Kentucky.
-The talented and popular weathercaster at that station decided to leave and pursue a career in country music.
+After TV work as an engineer and director at WQXI-TV/WXIA in Atlanta and director and Sr. News Producer at KBTV in Denver, in 1979, he was running the news department at WLKY, the ABC affiliate in Louisville, Kentucky.
+The talented and popular weathercaster at the station, Angie Humphries, decided to leave and pursue a career in country music.
 Bryan decided that the news department needed a trained meteorologist to replace her, and he started a search.

 While the search was successful, it also resulted in a new direction for him.

-Florida State’s Meteorology and Communications Schools got together to create the school’s first Master’s Degree merging meteorology and broadcasting for Bryan.
+Florida State’s Meteorology and Communications Schools got together to create the university’s first broadcast meteorology program, merging meteorology and broadcasting into a Master's Degree program for Bryan.
 This led to a life-long study of and interest in weather and emergency communications.

-Bryan became nationally known as the man who “talked South Florida through” Hurricane Andrew in 1992, which lead to his work on NBC and as the CBS News Hurricane Analyst from 1996 to 2008.
+Bryan became nationally known as the man who “talked South Florida through” Hurricane Andrew in 1992, which led to his work on NBC and as the CBS News Hurricane Analyst from 1996 to 2008.

 In appreciation for his work before, during, and after Hurricane Andrew, Bryan was publicly recognized with designations of Bryan Norcross Days in Miami, Miami Beach, and Fort Lauderdale, among other cities.
 In addition, he’s the recipient of an Emmy Award from the southeast chapter of the National Academy of Television Arts and Sciences, and the DuPont and Peabody awards, among many other honors.